crazycodr/standard-exceptions/docs/exceptions/collection-exceptions.md

 ### FullException

-Use this exception when an operation on a collection cannot be achieved because the collection has already reached it's limit and cannot accept more data.
+Use this exception when an operation on a collection cannot be achieved because the collection has already reached its limit and cannot accept more data.

 Tags: None